-Here’s 3rd generation Farmer John talking to Anna Gare on Channel 9′s Destination WA series:
+Here’s Farmer John talking to Anna Gare on Channel 9′s Destination WA series:

 The ROOTS – 1st generation (1939): Giovanni Battista Della Franca (aka Jack, as no-one could pronounce his name) arrives from Italy, plants the first apples at High Vale orchard and introduces the Australian public to his singular grappa and the game of Bocce (with a pitch originally made from crushed ants nests!)